Routes in Alumio

 • Disabled - A flag that indicates whether the route configuration is disabled.
 Disabled routes do not process their queues.

-• Incoming configuration - The incoming configuration which retrieves the data for this integration, i.e. Retrieve Shopware Orders
+• Incoming configuration - The incoming configuration which retrieves the data for this integration, i.e. Retrieve Shopware Orders.
+To run an Incoming configuration, select “Run Incoming” from the hamburger menu of the configuration.

 • Entity transformers - The transformers should be executed on the data flowing through this integration.